-Qupid is a conceptual dating app for users in search of a match-making experience unlike mainstream options.
-Created as a response to SOD apps (swipe online dating) that saturate the market, Qupid is a subversive take on modern dating that focuses on personality over physical attraction.
+is a conceptual dating app for users in search of a match-making experience unlike traditional mainstream options.
+Created as a response to SOD apps (swipe online dating) that saturate the market, Qupid is a subversive take on modern dating that emphasizes personality over physical attraction.

-The current climate of dating apps consist of the same swipe right model made prominent by Tinder.
+The current climate of dating apps consists of the same swipe right model made prominent by Tinder.
 Though several apps have been created to improve this experience, they still fail to escape pitfalls inherent with the utilitarian approach of SODs.
-These problems include the varying levels of commitment users have to the experience as well as an unhealthy focus on physicality which is the root of a number of other issues.
+These problems include the varying levels of commitment users have to the experience as well as an unhealthy focus on physicality which is amplified by the fordist models these apps follow.

 Qupid is a real time matchmaking game in which users go through a series of randomized personality driven questions that would allow them to get to know their potential matches.
 Throughout the experience, users do not receive any information regarding another user's physical appearance.
 Only upon receiving a match do user's gain access to a profile much akin to a traditional dating app profiles